chrgue/give-a-gif/README.md

 [![Build Status](https://travis-ci.org/chrgue/try-nashorn.svg?branch=master)](https://travis-ci.org/chrgue/try-nashorn)

-This project demonstrates the possibility by using ReactJS for server-side & client-side rendering.
+This project demonstrates the possibilities by using ReactJS for server-side & client-side rendering.

 # Motivation
-* Why do I want this? :)
+Well, what is the motivation behind such a hybrid approach and what problems should it solve?

+To answer this let use review other approaches first:

+## server-side rendering
+* SEO
+* inital rendering
+## client-side rendering
+* established frontend frameworks

 # Technologies & Frameworks & Tools
 * [Spring Boot](https://projects.spring.io/spring-boot/)
 * [ReactJS](https://facebook.github.io/react/)
 * [Embedded JavaScript](http://www.embeddedjs.com/)